What Is Trichotillomania?

-Trichotillomania, otherwise known as Compulsive Hair Pulling, is determined by an overwhelming urge (although often seemingly autonomous) to pull out ones body hair.
+Trichotillomania, otherwise known as Compulsive Hair Pulling, is determined by an overwhelming urge to pull out ones body hair.
 While the disorder was thought to be highly uncommon, it has been traced all the way back to 1889.
 Nonetheless, Trichotillomania wasn’t recognised as a real disorder until 1987.

 Today, it’s believed that between 2 – 4% of the Australian population suffer from the compulsion.
-Sufferers of trichotillomania often feel ashamed, embarrassed or guilty about pulling their hair out and so keep their disorder hidden from family and friends.
-While trichotillomania can usually be treated, sufferers who don’t seek professional help will often remain isolated and victim to their compulsion.
+Sufferers of trichotillomania often feel ashamed, embarrassed or guilty about pulling their hair out and commonly keep the disorder hidden from family and friends.
+It is common for difficulties for compulsive hair pulling to begin in adolescence.